fabiodiez/abi-gth-omnia-developer-evaluation/README.md

 # Ambev Developer Evaluation - Web API

-This README provides a step-by-step guide to build and run the Ambev Developer Evaluation Web API using Docker Compose.
+This README provides a step-by-step guide to build, run, and test the Ambev Developer Evaluation Web API using Docker.

 ## Prerequisites

 - Docker Desktop (or Docker Engine) installed and running.
+- Git installed.

 ## Getting Started